torayeff/fanucpy/README.md

 # fanucpy: Python package for FANUC industrial robots

-## Acknowledgements
-This work was developed at the [Institute for Advanced Manufacturing at the University of Nottingham](https://www.nottingham.ac.uk/ifam/index.aspx) as a part of the [Digital Manufacturing and Design Training Network](https://dimanditn.eu/).

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 814078.

 ## Software contents
 The package consists of two parts:
 1. Robot interface code written in Python programming language